-New specialized PTSD treatment program is available now – Enquire now
+New specialized PTSD treatment Melbourne program is available now – Enquire now

 PTSD is a complex disorder that affects many Australians who have been exposed to trauma.
-MediBrain is a centre of excellence for the successful treatment of PTSD with specific expertise in the treatment military and emergency services personnel.
+MediBrain is a centre of excellence for the successful PTSD treatment with specific expertise in the treatment military and emergency services personnel.

 Treating military & emergency services PTSD requires a particular appreciation and understanding of field conditions and human sensitivity to prolonged exposure in extreme conditions to prepare the best possible treatment plan for individual patients.